Meniscus tear: traumatic or degenerative?

 Disadvantages:

-• Instability is possible, especially with larger resections
+• Instability possible, especially with larger resection

 👉 Suitable for:

-• Traumatic tears that cannot be stitched
+• Traumatic tears that cannot be sutured

 • Acute blockages